 Kimberly B. Dale

 Kimberly B. Dale is a principal in the firm of Branch, Thompson, Warmath & Dale.
-Her primary areas of practice include civil and commercial litigation, debtor-creditor relations, employment law, estate and personal injury litigation.
+Her primary areas of practice are commercial litigation, real property and estate litigation, and municipal/government litigation/counsel

 Kimberly Dale is a native of Rector, Arkansas and she attended Arkansas State University in Jonesboro, Arkansas and the University of Arkansas at Little Rock School of Law.
 Kimberly received a bachelor of science in Corporate Finance and served as a financial analyst while attending the University of Arkansas School of Law.
 Kimberly enjoys representing her clients – business entities and individuals – for their transactional or litigation needs.
 Her clients boast of her diligence, excellent communication, and competency.